mahmoud-elzorkany/CsvParser/README.md

 # CsvParser

--A Csv parser developed with C# and the .NetCore Framework mainly designed for parsing and filtering large files with lots of records using strems.
+-A Csv parser developed with C# and the .NetCore Framework mainly designed for parsing and filtering large files with lots of records using streams.

 -The project contains a console application and a Gateway application(For HTTP Api Requests).